aeunderhill/jungle/README.md

 # Jungle

 - A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example as a student assigment for Lighthouse Labs
+- Test Drive Development practices are followed using the Rspec libray
+- The Stripe API is used for payment methods

+## Project Features

+- Admin users can create new product categories
+- Admin users can also add new products to new and/or existing categories
+- Visitors can register a new account or login with a pre-existing account
+- Users sign up with a name, email, password and password confirmation
+- Sign in with email and password
+- Able to easily add and delete items for your own personal cart
+- Users can log out from any page

 ## Additional Steps for Apple M1 Machines